About Us

 We usually have a few outings over the course of the spring and summer as well.
 Recent visits include Shepton Mallet Jail, Tout Quarry and Cerne Abbas.
 Any club member can organise an outing.
 The organiser is responsible for checking permissions with land owners, finding out about parking and other local facilities and for communication.
 They must also carry out a risk assessment and distribute the personal contact forms produced by the club in case of an emergency.
 Please contact the Chair via the Club Gmail in the first instance.

 Our club was founded in 1936.
-Here are two documents that record the history of our club - both are available as pdf downloads that are suitable for downloading and printing- Club History, kindly written and updated by Keith Hooper.
+Here is a document that records the history of our club - available as a pdf download that is suitable for downloading and printing: